vraravam/natsumi-browser/README.md

   normal font size.
 - `natsumi.sidebar.disable-panel-transparency`: Disables transparent background for sidebar panels (e.g. Bookmarks).
+- `natsumi.sidebar.enable-tab-groups`: Enables Tab Groups CSS.
+This is opt-in as the developer does not recommend using custom CSS to implement Tab Groups at the moment.

 ### Misc
 - `natsumi.debug.legacy`: Enables support for 1.0.2-b.0 and 1.0.2-b.1.